 As you know well, Thomas Alva Edison invented the light bulb.

-Well, no. He was not the first anyway.
+He didn’t.
+He was not the first in two different ways.
 Not only did Edison lose a patent battle to Sir Joseph William Swan, but they were both beaten by Sir Humphry Davy – who 77 years earlier made an arc-lamp using platinum wire.

 Similarly, you may believe in some computer invention myths.
 Which this article is intended to correct.